lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 };
 ```

-Or if you're being clever and trying to leverage the fact that POD types can be initialized without `write`:
+Or if you're being clever and trying to leverage the fact that POD types can be initialized without `write` if your place-expression is derived from a raw pointer dereference:

 ```rust ,ignore
 let init = unsafe {